wzb-bupt/LandmarkGait/README.md

 # LandmarkGait
-LandmarkGait: Intrinsic Human Parsing for Gait Recognition

-The code will come soon.
+Official code for "LandmarkGait: Intrinsic Human Parsing for Gait Recognition" (ACM MM 2023).
+Our code will be coming soon.